 Name Туре Description SLP# Input SLP# (Sleep), when asserted in Extended Stop Grant or Stop Grant state, causes the processor to enter the Sleep state.
 In the Sleep state, the processor stops providing internal clock signals to all units, leaving only the Phase-Locked Loop (PLL) still operating.
 Processors in this state will not recognize snoops or interrupts.
 The processor will recognize only assertion of the RESET# signal, deassertion of SLP#, and removal of the BCLK input while in Sleep state.
-If SLP# is de-asserted, the processor exits Sleep state and returns to Extended Stop Grant or Stop Grant state, restarting its internal clock signals to the bus and processor core units.
+If SLP# is deasserted, the processor exits Sleep state and returns to Extended Stop Grant or Stop Grant state, restarting its internal clock signals to the bus and processor core units.
 If DPSLP# is asserted while in the Sleep state, the processor will exit the Sleep state and transition to the Deep Sleep state.
 Use of the SLP# pin, and corresponding low power state, requires chipset support and may not be available on all platforms.
-NOTE: Some processors may not have the Sleep State enabled, refer to the Specification Update for specific processor and stepping guidance.
+NOTE: Some processors may not have the Sleep State enabled, refer to the Specification Update for specific sku and stepping guidance.
 SMI# Input SMI# (System Management Interrupt) is asserted asynchronously by system logic.
 On accepting a System Management Interrupt, the processor saves the current state and enter System Management Mode (SMM).
 An SMI Acknowledge transaction is issued, and the processor begins program execution from the SMM handler.
 If SMI# is asserted during the de-assertion of RESET#, the processor will tri-state its outputs.
 STPCLK# Input STPCLK# (Stop Clock), when asserted, causes the processor to enter a low power Stop-Grant state.
 The processor issues a Stop-Grant Acknowledge transaction, and stops providing internal clock signals to all processor core units except the FSB and APIC units.
 The processor continues to snoop bus transactions and service interrupts while in Stop-Grant state.
 When STPCLK# is deasserted, the processor restarts its internal clock to all units and resumes execution.
-The assertion of STPCLK# has no effect on the bus clock; STPCLK# is an asynchronous input. тск Input TCK (Test Clock) provides the clock input for the processor Test Bus (also known as the Test Access Port).
-TDI Input TDI (Test Data In) transfers serial test data into the processor.
-TDI provides the serial input needed for JTAG specification support.
-TDO Output TDO (Test Data Out) transfers serial test data out of the processor.
-TDO provides the serial output needed for JTAG specification support.
-TESTHI[12,10:0] Input The TESTHI[12,10:0] lands must be connected to the processor's appropriate power source (refer to VTT_OUT_LEFT and VTT_OUT_RIGHT signal description) through a resistor for proper processor operation.
+The assertion of STPCLK# has no effect on the bus clock; STPCLK# is an asynchronous input.
+TCK Input TCK (Test Clock) provides the clock input for the processor Test Bus (also known as the Test Access Port).
+TDI, TDI_M Input TDI and TDI_M (Test Data In) transfers serial test data into the processor.
+TDI and TDI_M provide the serial input needed for JTAG specification support.
+TDI connects to core 0.
+TDI_M connects to core 1.
+TDO, TDO_M Output TDO and TDO_M (Test Data Out) transfers serial test data out of the processor.
+TDO and TDO_M provide the serial output needed for JTAG specification support.
+TDO connects to core 1.
+TDO_M connects to core 0.
+TESTHI[10,7:0] Input TESTHI[10,7:0] must be connected to the processor's appropriate power source (refer to VTT_OUT_LEFT and VTT_OUT_RIGHT signal description) through a resistor for proper processor operation.
 See Section 2.4 for more details.